abdul-basit-ai/RESUME_Abdul_Basit/docs/index.md

 - Implemented CycleGAN for unpaired image-to-image translation, demonstrating the ability to transfer styles between image domains.

-### AI Based Plant Monitoring System For Identification of Diseases Using Cable Driven Parallel Robot
-### This project later got Funded by IGNITE NGIRI.
+### AI Based Plant Monitoring System For Identification of Diseases Using Cable Driven Parallel Robot.
+This project later got Funded by IGNITE NGIRI.
 - Extracted and pre-processed the dataset of various plant diseases.
 - Studied and Implemented 5 different CNN Architectures including (ResNet50, VGG16, VGG19, MobileNet V1 and V2)
 - Did comparitive analysis and deployed these models on our device (Raspberry Pi) for real time detection using TF-lite.